 Many business owners, including tech giants like Facebook, attribute parts of their success to employee roles that harness individual strengths and the freedom given to employees to question managerial decisions.
 Workplace perks at companies like Facebook and Google, including free food and a dynamic office space, reduce stress and keep employees focused on their tasks.

 Pfizer, recognized as one of the happiest companies in America, champions employee happiness through regular employee surveys.
-It stats true to its mission statement of “to become the world’s most valued company to patients, customers, colleagues, investors, business partners, and the communities where we work and live.”
+It stays true to its mission statement of “to become the world’s most valued company to patients, customers, colleagues, investors, business partners, and the communities where we work and live.”

 NASA boosts morale by providing employees with meaningful work that contributes to significant missions, inspiring a sense of purpose within the workforce.